 Using a triathlon wetsuit becomes old hat after a few races, and you will never know what you ever did without it.
 It will feel like a second skin that gives you speed and security in the water.
 But any triathlete will tell you a few mistakes they made with their wetsuit, things that were relatively simple and perhaps a bit embarrassing.
 You can learn from their mistakes so you don’t repeat them on race day.

 Putting Your Wetsuit On at the Wrong Time This one can go a few ways, but we’ve seen many racers make mistakes on the morning of the race regarding when they put the suit on.
 If you put a wetsuit on too early, and you have to sit and wait 45 minutes for your heat to begin, the suit could actually drain your energy.
 If you don’t allow at least a few minutes, you run serious risk of not getting it on well by the time you are starting.
 If you put your wetsuit on but have not done some basic things such as use the bathroom, you might be wishing you had once you are off and racing.
+Whatever the case, make sure that you put your wetsuit on about 15-20 minutes before your heat / wave begins.
+That will allow you to work out any kinks in the suit, while not creating any mad rush to get the wetsuit on as your race is beginning.

 Getting the Wrong Size Most racers who do their homework will settle on a sizing that works well for them.
 But people who buy in haste or borrow a wetsuit from a friend could end up using one that is the wrong size.
 Wetsuits that are too large lose much of their insulative and buoyant qualities.
 Wetsuits that are too small restrict breathing and arm and shoulder movement.
 Sizing is important when it comes to wetsuits!
+Do not compromise on size — it is perhaps the most important factor in picking the right wetsuit, along with making sure the the wetsuit is made specifically for triathlon.

 There are more possible pitfalls than these three, but hopefully this helps you avoid a few rookie mistakes.